'Why Religion?' Asks 'How Hearts Can Heal' After Tragedy

 PAGELS: That's an interesting question, Terry.
 I hadn't thought of it.
 It certainly was never as obsessive as it was before.
 I don't go through that tape loop now.

-GROSS: This is FRESH AIR.
-Let's get back to my interview with Elaine Pagels, a professor of religion at Princeton and author of the new book "Why Religion?
-A Personal Story."
-It's about the death of her 6-year-old son, which was followed a year later by the death of her husband, and how she turned to the ancient texts she studies and to the meditation she learned from Trappist monks to help survive her grief.
+BIANCULLI: This is FRESH AIR.
+I'm David Bianculli, in for Terry Gross, back with more of Terry's 2018 interview with Elaine Pagels.
+She's a professor of religion at Princeton and author of the book "Why Religion?: A Personal Story," which comes out in paperback next week.
+It's about the death of her 6-year-old son, which was followed a year later by the death of her husband and about how she turned to the ancient texts she studies and to the meditation she learned from Trappist monks to help survive her grief.
+One of her previous books was a bestseller devoted to the Gnostic Gospels.

 PAGELS: I love my work because it allows me to explore the religious life of countless people in countless ages, in different traditions.
 I find that there are important elements of my experience that resonate with what I hear in Jewish and Christian and Buddhist tradition.
 I think of it as Marianne Moore says of poetry.
 She talks about poetry as imaginary gardens with real toads in them.